+Alignment: North-South

-Alignment: North-South (requirement for tennis, preferred for netball).
+(requirement for tennis, preferred for netball).

-Run-off zones: refer to the area between the courts lines and the nearest obstacle.
+Run-off zones: refer to the area between the court's lines and the nearest obstacle or change of surface type or level, for example, fence, drain, concrete edge/pavement.
 They must be free of all obstacles (including shelters and veranda overhang) and be of the same surface type and consistent level as the court.